vmware-archive/cbapi/client_apis/README.md

 #####Returns:

 + With no `count` and `sort` parameters, `GET /api/v1/detect/report/<feed_name>/unresolvedalertsbyseverity`
 returns a JSON object with the first 10 unresolved alerts by severity in descending order
 + With a `count` parameter and no `sort` parameter
-`GET /api/v1/detect/report/<feed_name>/unresolvedalertsbyseverity/count returns a JSON object with the   "count" number of unresolved alerts by severity in descending order.
+`GET /api/v1/detect/report/<feed_name>/unresolvedalertsbyseverity/count` returns a JSON object with the   "count" number of unresolved alerts by severity in descending order.
 + With `count` and `sort` parameters, `GET /api/v1/detect/report/<feed_name>/unresolvedalertsbyseverity`
 returns a JSON object with the "count" number of unresolved alerts by severity in order specified by   "sort" (either ascending or descending)

-+ With no `count` and `sort` parameters, `GET /api/v1/detect/report/<feed_name>/unresolvedalertsbytime`
++ With no `count` or `sort` parameters, `GET /api/v1/detect/report/<feed_name>/unresolvedalertsbytime`
 returns a JSON object with the first 10 unresolved alerts by time in descending order
 + With a `count` parameter and no `sort` parameter
-`GET /api/v1/detect/report/<feed_name>/unresolvedalertsbytime/count returns a JSON object with the   "count" number of unresolved alerts by severity in descending order.
+`GET /api/v1/detect/report/<feed_name>/unresolvedalertsbytime/count` returns a JSON object with the   "count" number of unresolved alerts by severity in descending order.
 + With `count` and `sort` parameters, `GET /api/v1/detect/report/<feed_name>/unresolvedalertsbytime`
 returns a JSON object with the "count" number of unresolved alerts by time in order specified by   "sort" (either ascending or descending)